Gerald-Lu/DSGT-AthleticsScrapers/AthleticsScrapers/NCAAScraper/INSTRUCTIONS.md

 2022/11/10 would be the specific date.

-Please input the date in the exact format.
+Please input the date in the exact format as a string as a parameter for the function.

 # NOTE for NCAA_pbp_scraper.py